gtatyous/my-first-compiler/Project5/README.txt

 Class  : CSE450
-Project: 04
+Project: 05
 author : Yousef Gtat

-Summary: 100% of the code was developed by the author, Yousef Gtat
+Summary: Code was developed by the author, Yousef Gtat
-         ALL CODE WORKS.
-IT PASSED ALL TESTS INCLUDING EXTRA CREDITS TESTS.
+         ALL CODE WORKS; PASSED ALL TESTS INCLUDING EXTRA CREDITS EXERCISES.

 Implementation:
          Using Flex for lexical analysis to create tokens which are sent to bison for parsing.